All Products

 ./ossfs -h

-You need to run this command in the directory where ossfs is located.
+Run this command from the directory where the ossfs program is located.
 The default directory is /usr/local/bin/.
-The directory may vary based on your actual installation environment.
+The actual directory depends on your installation environment.

 Common options

-ossfs is implemented based on Filesystem in Userspace (FUSE) and also supports FUSE options.
-When you mount a bucket, you can specify different startup options.
-The options can be in one of the following formats:
+ossfs is based on the Filesystem in Userspace (FUSE).
+Therefore, ossfs supports FUSE options in addition to its own options.
+When you mount a bucket, you can set different startup options as needed.
+The option format is as follows:

 -o option_name[=option_value] or -ooption_name[=option_value]

-For example, you can use the following option to specify the uid and gid parameters when you mount a bucket:
+For example, to specify the uid and gid parameters during mounting:

 ossfs bucket_name mount_point -ourl=endpoint -ouid=uid -ogid=gid